Odd Mom Out

 Odd Mom Out is an American sitcom that was created by and starring Jill Kargman.
 A 10-episode first season was ordered by the American cable television network Bravo.
-The series focuses on Jill Kargman playing a fictionalized version of herself, Jill Weber, who is forced to navigate the clique of wealthy mothers who reside in New York's prestigious Upper East Side neighborhood.
+The series focuses on Jill Kargman playing a fictionalized version of herself, Jill Weber, who is forced to navigate the clique of wealthy mothers who reside in New York's prestigious Upper East Side.
 The principal photography commenced in September 2014; the show is filmed at various locations in New York City.
 The series premiered on June 8, 2015.
 On September 22, 2016, the network renewed Odd Mom Out for a 10-episode third season shortly after the second season concluded.
 On October 6, 2017, the show was canceled after its third season.

 Concept

-Odd Mom Out is based on a novel called Momzillas which was published in 2007 by Jill Kargman.
+Odd Mom Out is based on the novel Momzillas which was published in 2007 by Jill Kargman.
 The book was developed into a television series, in which Kargman plays Jill Weber, a fictionalized version of herself who "is living in an ecosystem that has become so elite, so hip, and so trendy, that she now finds herself the 'odd mom out'."
 The half-hour comedy is not-so-loosely based on Jill's own life; the series chronicles the life of ultra-wealthy "momzillas" living in New York's Upper East Side.
 Other cast members include Andy Buckley who plays Jill's wealthy and noble husband, Andy, Abby Elliott as Brooke, Jill's sister-in-law and a fellow "momzilla", Sean Kleier as Jill's extremely successful brother-in-law, Lex, KK Glick as Vanessa, an ER doctor and Jill's best friend, and Joanna Cassidy who plays Jill's mother-in-law, Candace.

 Jill Kargman created the satirical series inspired by her real-life experiences living in New York City.
 The female characters are depicted as typical snooty moms of Upper East Side living a privileged life, trying to survive in highly competitive environment, and "surrounded by lacquered socialites".
 "Laughter is the key for me.
 This is not trying to do a study on a neighborhood or send up a particular petri dish of a world," series' creator explains the main goal of the show.
 "It's really just to make people laugh.
 That's my only hope."